Professional Context

 💡 Expert Advice & Considerations

-Don't waste time using Perplexity to generate generic reports or summaries - instead, focus on leveraging its capabilities to simulate complex systems, analyze large datasets, and optimize designs.
+Rookies often make the mistake of using the AI to generate generic reports or summaries - instead, focus on leveraging its capabilities to simulate complex systems, analyze large datasets, and optimize designs.

 Advanced Prompt Library